kings-cs/CS380-F17-MaloneySean/README.md

 </table>

-5. The program currently has no limitations other than the possibly that file formats not explicitly said to be supported may not function.
+5. Current Limitations: May not function for file formats not explicitly listed.
+Histogram Equalization only works on grayscale images.